Scroll to top

 • The conflict in Ukraine creates indirect security considerations for personnel working on Ukraine-related business from Warsaw.
 Counter-surveillance measures are appropriate for those with high-profile NATO or Ukraine-support roles.

-• Do not approach the Belarus border without specific intelligence briefing.
-Incidents involving irregular migrants and Belarusian forces have occurred at the border.
+• Do not approach the Belarus border without a specific intelligence briefing.
+The border zone is subject to access restrictions, and incidents involving irregular migrants and Belarusian forces have occurred.

-• Russia's intelligence services target individuals in Poland associated with NATO or Ukraine support.
+• Hostile state intelligence services target individuals in Poland associated with NATO or Ukraine support, and have moved beyond conventional espionage to documented sabotage and arson.
 Apply appropriate information security measures.

 FAQ